tomaslangkaas/musty.js/README.md

 ### Conditional sections

-Conditional sections start with a tag with a pound character, `#`, and end with a tag with a slash character, `/`.
+Conditional sections start with a tag with the `#` character, and end with a tag with a `/` character.
 Content within the section is only rendered if the section key is truthy:

 ```javascript
 var templateString = "{{#showAndTell}}This is only shown if showAndTell is truthy.{{/showAndTell}}";